 As truck camper owners, we often need an extra 12-volt light, outlet, or appliance in a location the manufacturer never anticipated.
 Without sacrificing safety or aesthetics, we want to add more 12-volt convenience and utility to our camper electrical systems.
 For these articles, I’ll explore some of the underlying principles, as well as practical step-by-step solutions, to achieve this goal.

-12-Volt Power Sources
+12-Volt Power Sources In Campers

 Once you have decided that you would like to herd some 12-volt electrons to a particular point in your truck camper, there are several basic considerations that need to be addressed first.
 Specifically, you need to consider what 12-volt power sources are available in your truck camper.
 Here are the most common options:

 Above: Typical truck camper battery showing positive and negative connections.
 The smaller gauge wires may very well be from a solar charging system.

 You can connect a new 12-volt line directly to the 12-volt batteries in your camper.
 This is especially useful for circuits that will draw heavy loads, or provide charging.
 For example, a solar panel charging system is often directly connected to the battery for efficient charging.
 Safety note: When connecting a new circuit directly to the battery, you must include an appropriate in-line fuse in the hot (+/positive) lead, and have it located for easy future access.

 Above: The orange circle in the photograph shows the distribution buss in a Chalet S100F.
 The red circles are the positive (white) and negative (black) connections.
 Notice the smaller gauge wires, that’s an added circuit for a 375W inverter.
 The green circle shows the proper use of an inline fuse in the hot (+/positive) lead to the relay running the inverter.

 2. Distribution Bus